 From sweet potatoes to sweet tea, South Carolina celebrates food from every corner of the state.
-If you’re a southern foodie, or just looking for a fun and affordable event this summer, check out these South Carolina Food Festivals.
+Whether you’re a Southern foodie or just looking for a fun and affordable event to attend, check out these top South Carolina food festivals across the state.

 Soft Shell Crab Festival

 Every year, the Port Royal Old Village Association celebrates crabs and the town of Port Royal at the annual Soft Shell Crab Festival.
-Every year, thousands of visitors travel to showcase vendors, entertainment, soft shell crabs and community.
+Thousands of visitors travel to showcase vendors, entertainment, soft shell crabs and community.

 Lowcountry Strawberry Festival

-The Lowcountry Strawberry Festival is celebrates the sweetest strawberries in the south every year at Boone Hall Plantation and Gardens.
-The event is family friendly and includes games, a petting zoo, bouncy house, pie eating contest and of course, strawberries.
+The Lowcountry Strawberry Festival celebrates the sweetest strawberries in the South every year at Boone Hall Plantation and Gardens.
+The family-friendly event also includes games, a petting zoo, a bounce house, a pie-eating contest and of course, strawberries.

 Lower Richland Sweet Potato Festival

-Sweet potato, sweet potahto.
-These nutrient-rich veggies are beloved in Hopkins, SC.
+The nutrient-rich sweet potato is a beloved veggie in Hopkins, South Carolina.
 The Lower Richland Sweet Potato Festival features tasty and local variations of sweet potatoes as well as carnival rides, live music and performances and a health fair.

 Charleston Greek Festival

-Enjoy Greek culture and fare with the decades-old, family-friendly Charleston Greek Festival.
+Enjoy Greek culture and fare at the decades-old Charleston Greek Festival.
 This cultural tradition includes the tastiest Greek food from gyros to finikia to baklava to chicken moussaka.
-Come for the food, stay for the dancing, culture exhibits and Greek wines.
-Take a look at what it’s like to be Greek for a night!
+Come for the food and stay for the dancing, cultural exhibits and Greek wines.
+Find out what it’s like to be Greek for a night!

 Blues, Berries & BBQ Festival